sakouben/multilemmatize/README.md

 # multilemmatize
-Lemmatization and frequency tools for multiple languages
+Scraping and lemmatization things for multiple languages